TontineTrust/burglar-interview/README.md

 probability

 ```
-P = exp[-l^2 / L^2]
+P = exp[-l^2 / c^2]
 ```

-where `l` is the distance between you and the sensor, and `L` is some length characteristic of the type of sensor.
+where `l` is the distance between you and the sensor, and `c` is some length characteristic of the type of sensor.

-Now, given that you know exactly where each sensor is, your task is to prepare for the robbery by calculating exactly which path you should take to get through the room with the lowest chance of triggering the alarm, and steal the diamond.
+Now, given that you know exactly where each sensor is, your task is to prepare for the robbery by calculating which path you should take to get through the room with the lowest chance of triggering the alarm, and steal the diamond.

 Given parameters:
 - The room is of size `M` x `N`, with `M` and `N` given parameters.